gdm85/distrilock/README.md

 PASS
 ```

+**NOTE**: these benchmarks run on same host, thus they do not correspond to a realistic scenario where the daemon would be running on a separate host.

+See blog post for more accurate benchmarks.

 ## Other Makefile targets

 * **godoc** runs a local godoc HTTP server to explore package documentation.
 * **godoc-static** will store locally in `docs/` directory the HTML files for godoc package documentation.
 * **codeqa** runs various code quality measurements like `go vet`, `golint` and `errcheck`.
 * **simplify** formats and simplifies Go source of this project.
+* **docker-image** builds a docker image for distrilock and distrilock-ws

 ## How to use